nomadicafrican/nomadicafrican/README.md

 ![](https://github.com/nomadicafrican/nomadicafrican/blob/master/images/istockphoto-1040643480-170667a.jpeg?raw=true)

 ## Hello Everyone!  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-Hello, I'm Abdulhakim Ali, an IT graduate and cybersecurity enthusiast based in Toronto, Ontario.
+Hello, I'm Abdulhakim Ali an IT graduate and cybersecurity enthusiast based in Toronto, Ontario.
 With a strong foundation in information security, my journey has been guided by a passion for enhancing digital safety and resilience.

 While my projects span various aspects of technology, they all reflect my commitment to cybersecurity and network best practices.
 I've had the opportunity to work on projects like Crypto Vault, Scheduler, PasswordKeepr, and Jungle-Rails, each showcasing my skills in coding and development, as well as my dedication to creating secure digital experiences.